 Emotional responses sell food.
 When a dairy tells you that its cows graze on lush green buttercup-filled meadows, you’re transported to a countryside of eternal summers, weekend escapes, and Enid Blyton stories.
 When you learn that your fish was smoked over applewood chips, or that your wheat was ground by stone in a mill thick with clouds of flour, you can see the artisans at work.
 These foods taste better because years of love and craftsmanship went into their preparation.
 Maybe.

 Textures are hugely helpful too.
 Food packaging copywriters are on solid ground – so to speak – with food textures.
 Everyone can visualise what a food that’s smooth, crunchy, melty, or crusty feels like.

 Here are two examples from a recent edition of The Observer:

 - Jay Rayner: “A chicken liver parfait is so smooth, so whipped and glossy, it could be an edible version of Elizabeth Arden Eight Hour Cream … It is rich without being cloying, and comes with a generous scoop of bacon jam, a dense, sweet–savoury porky relish that makes me feel understood.”

 - Nigel Slater: with chicken broth, smooth, round grains of arborio rice plump with sweet milk, or perhaps mograbia, the giant couscous, round and heavy with the spice-freckled gravy from a tobacco-hued stew.

-We’ve underscored the few genuine taste adjectives.
+I’ve underscored the few genuine taste adjectives.
 Everything else is texture, comparison, and wild, take-me-somewhere-else imagination.
 If you’re salivating it’s because Rayner and Slater’s descriptive inventiveness has sparked an emotional reaction.